 Introduction to Technical Editing

 THIS IS AN ASYNCHRONOUS COURSE.
 The recording for each week's session will be opened on Monday morning.
 Students may view the recording at a time convenient for them.
 Homework assignments will be due on the day and time specified by the instructor.
-There will be additonal live sessions for students to ask the instructor questions in real time.
-The last session will be presented on 8 November, and the final assignment is due 14 November.
+There will be an additional live session for students to ask the instructor questions in real time.
+The last session will be presented on 6 November, and the final assignment is due 12 November.

 Technical editors play a key role in the production of professional documents that are clear, organized, and useful to readers.
 They work with a variety of different types of writing for various audiences, purposes, and environments.
 Technical editors’ responsibilities cover a number of areas, including language, visual design, globalization, ethics, and fairness, with their primary responsibility being to advocate for the reader.
 This 6-week course will introduce the major issues facing today’s technical editors and cover important skills needed for success in technical editing.